segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4/index.md

 The Google Analytics 4 Cloud destination does not support Google Optimize.
 This destination operates in cloud-mode (sending events from Segment servers to Google Analytics using the Measurement Protocol API), which prevents the required [Optimize SDK](https://support.google.com/optimize/answer/11287798?visit_id=637903946258690719-978290187&rd=1){:target="_blank"} snippet from loading on the page.

-### Client/Server-side Event Deduplication
+### Client/server-side event deduplication
-Google doesn't offer guidence around how to deduplicate the same event coming in server and client-side.
-As that is the case, Segment advises that you not send the same event into Google Analytics 4 from two different locations such that you would expect Google to deduplicate one of the events out of their pipeline.
-You can [deduplicate user counts]([url](https://support.google.com/analytics/answer/9355949?hl=en)) using the `User ID` field, but you cannot deduplicate whole events in the Google platform as far as Segment is aware.
+Google doesn't offer guidance around how to deduplicate the same event coming in server and client side.
+As a result, Segment recommends that you not send the same event into Google Analytics 4 from two different locations such that you would expect Google to deduplicate one of the events out of their pipeline.
+You can [deduplicate user counts](https://support.google.com/analytics/answer/9355949?hl=en){:target="_blank"} using the `User ID` field, but you cannot deduplicate whole events in the Google platform as far as Segment is aware.